Dental Crowns – Dallas, TX

 Am I a Good Candidate for a Dental Crown?

 If your tooth is chipped or cracked in a way that’s more than just a cosmetic issue, you might need a dental crown to prevent the damage from worsening.
 Another common reason you might need a crown is if you have a cavity that’s too large to fix with a standard filling.
 A good rule of thumb is if the cavity takes up more than two-thirds of the tooth’s natural structure.
-Crowns can also be placed over teeth that don’t have any structural issues but are cosmetically imperfect.
+Dental crowns can also be placed over teeth that don’t have any structural issues but are cosmetically imperfect.

-The only way to know for certain whether you’re a good candidate for a dental crown is to schedule a consultation with Dr. Andrew Tadros, your trusted dentist in East Dallas.
-He can examine your mouth and determine which treatment would be best for helping you attain the healthy, gorgeous smile you deserve!
+The only way to know for certain whether you’re a good candidate for a dental crown is to schedule a consultation with Dr. Andrew Tadros, your trusted dentist in Dallas.
+He can examine your mouth and determine which dental treatment would be best for helping you attain the healthy, gorgeous smile you deserve!